Kurtiadam/lane_detection/README.md

 ## How to run
 Run the main.py file.
-At the main function definition you can toggle between different modes which affect the running of the program, these are:
+At the main function definition in the source code you can toggle between different modes which affect the running of the program, these are:
 * mode: 0: lane detection based on color filtered frames; 1: lane detection based on the lightness channel
 * birdseye_view__points_debug: Visualizing the points which the perspective transform is based on
 * histogram_debug: While enabled, by pressing the '*h*' key, the user can see the given binary frame's histogram